Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

    Click :kbd:`LMB` on the mesh data of the cube to activate Edit mode.

-Activating a datablock
+Activating a data-block
-   *Activate* the datablock with :kbd:`LMB` on the *icon* of the datablock.
+   *Activate* the data-block with :kbd:`LMB` on the *icon* of the data-block.
-   Activating the datablock will automatically switch to the relevant mode.
+   Activating the data-block will automatically switch to the relevant mode.
    For example, activating the mesh data of the cube will select the cube and enter *Edit mode* while activating the object data of the cube will select the cube and enter *Object mode* (see right).